Recruitonomics aims to help business leaders navigate the recruitment challenges they face caused by broader economic forces.

 Please note that we may still use any aggregated and deidentified personal information that does not identify any individual, and may also retain and use your information as necessary to comply with our legal obligations, resolve disputes, complete transactions for which the personal information was collected, and enforce our agreements.

 If you prefer not to receive interest-based content and ads enabled by our advertising partners, you can object and opt out by clicking on the link here.

 Personal Information We Collect

-We collect identifiers (e.g., name, email address, physical address, and title), commercial information (e.g., services purchased), and internet or other electronic network activity information (e.g., IP address, browser type, device type, operating system, usage information).
+We collect identifiers (e.g., name, email address, unique personal identifier, IP address, job title), commercial information (e.g., services obtained ), and internet or other electronic network activity information (e.g., interactions with our website).